 Double check the download folder in the Users folder and delete everything you don’t need.

 Double check the Temp Folders on the computer.
-Even when CCleaner cleans it, there is something usually left in the folder.

 Empty the Recycle Bin.